-Our 6 day courses involve three days in the Peak District out of our Edale MRT base followed by three days in Snowdonia (including a 2-day overnight expedition).
+Our 6 day courses involve three days in the Peak District followed by three days in Snowdonia (including a 2-day overnight expedition).
 During the course all the components of the ML syllabus will be covered however the emphasis will be on the practical aspects of the award.

 The assessment looks at all the aspects of the award, however there is strong emphasis on navigation and leadership.
 During the assessment you'll be asked to lead and demonstrate your competence in mountain leadership.
 You need to provide all your own equipment and this will be looked at as part of the assessment.
 As with all our assessments your job is to show how good you are.
 Our job is to give you the best possible environment to show your skills.